theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 {: .box-tip }
-**Tip**: The BCService.exe logs its actions in ServiceLog.txt The log file is located in the logs subdirectory of the program directory: 'C:ProgramFiles\BOARD Connector\logs' (default).
+**Tip**: The BCService.exe logs its actions in ServiceLog.txt The log file is located in the logs subdirectory of the program directory: 'C:ProgramFiles\Board Connector\logs' (default).

 The both listener processes listen on the [Ports](./server/ports) defined in the [Server Settings](./server/server-settings).